 As might be expected, our journey takes us to many of the most important wildlife locations in Uganda.
 Our first key destination is the Mabamba Wetlands, where we quietly approach Shoebill and many other wetland birds in canoes; Kibale National Park is wonderful for primates including Chimpanzee; the famous Queen Elizabeth National Park and its Kazinga Channel should yield Hippo, Nile Crocodile and a wide diversity of birdlife; Bwindi Impenetrable Forest National Park offers the opportunity to encounter Mountain Gorilla, and Lake Mburo, our final National Park, holds Eland, Burchell's Zebra, Cape Buffalo and many more new birds.
 Our tour includes three enjoyable boat trips, giving us exceptional views of birds and animals with minimum effort, an important part of this holiday.

 This non-intensive tour seeks to avoid trekking and strenuous hikes to see wildlife, though we must point out that tracking to see gorillas and chimps involves walking to whichever part of the forest is favoured by these animals at the time of our visit, and this will be outside our control.
 We have excellent chances of seeing both large primates, and it is possible to spend up to an hour with the Gorillas, depending on our luck with their location.
 African safari holidays are becoming increasingly expensive, and we feel that Uganda still offers good value, especially given that your holiday price includes permits on seperate days to see both gorillas and chimps, and these command quite a significant price, particularly for Gorillas.
-This departure will be our only African safari in 2018, and given the many other opportunities available on the continent, may be our only visit here for a number of years.

 As an idea of the huge diversity of wildlife targetted on this holiday, mammals alone might include Mountain Gorilla, Chimpanzee, Lion, Leopard, Hippo, African Elephant, Burchell's Zebra, Rothschild's Giraffe, Nile Crocodile, Red Colobus, Black and White Colobus, Red-tailed Monkey, Blue Monkey, Grey-cheeked Mangabey, Spotted Hyena, Eland, Impala, Uganda Kob, Defassa Waterbuck, Reedbuck, Topi, Oribi, Bushduiker, Olive Baboon, Giant Forest Hog, Warthog, Cape Buffalo and more.